-Well that’s it for now.
-This is a pretty labor intensive recipe, and I did have a few dishes to cleanup afterwards, but it was SO worth it.
+Well, that’s it for now.
+This is a pretty labor intensive recipe, and I did have a few dishes to clean up afterward, but it was SO worth it.

 Like I said, if you want to impress your family or friends, this is the recipe for you.